Kalmoohi (2010 TV series): Production

 After completing the shooting of Khamoshiyan and The Ghost, Saeed was approached by Sarmad Sultan Khoosat to play a seductress in the adaptation of Rabindranath Tagore's Chokher Bali.
+Khoosat described it as a Kitchen-centered adaptation of Tagore's novel.
 The series was produced by Irfan Khoosat, while Kanwal Khoosat served as the art director.
 Principal photography and post-production wrapped up in late January 2010.